 On December 28, 2017 was the presentation of Pocket Chronicles by Carlos Maiques.
 An opportunity to talk about the economy of gift.
 Carlos Maiques was giving away for years drawings that have been compiled in this book, thanks to a gift, now in the opposite direction, from those who received them, a collection of drawings that by its theme comes to constitute authentic “Valencian chronicles” of us.

-On the occasion of the exhibition “The line that crosses”, organized by the LABi 02 team (Paloma Sagüez, Clara Broseta and Rodolfo Muñoz), the closing day (February 3) a cinema-forum “The transformed space” to the care Aitor Méndez, offered us the unique opportunity to see in the company of other addicts Études de mouvements à Paris (4′, 1927), by Joris Ivens, Gente del Po (10′, 1947), by Michelangelo Antonioni, Mülheim/Ruhr (14′, 1964), by Peter Nestler, Die Parallelstresse (83′, 1962), by Ferdinand Khittl, We the People (1′, 2004), by Ben Rivers, and Market Street (5′, 2005), by Tomonari Nishikawa .
+Also within the set of exhibitions and activities that make up the LABi program, fruit of the agreement with the Master in Photography, Art and Technical of the Polytechnic University of Valencia, there have been small actions that can not go unnoticed.
+On the occasion of the exhibition “The line that crosses”, organized by the LABi 02 team (Paloma Sagüez, Clara Broseta and Rodolfo Muñoz, students of the Master), the closing day (February 3) a cinema-forum “The transformed space” to the care Aitor Méndez, offered us the unique opportunity to see in the company of other addicts Études de mouvements à Paris (4′, 1927), by Joris Ivens, Gente del Po (10′, 1947), by Michelangelo Antonioni, Mülheim/Ruhr (14′, 1964), by Peter Nestler, Die Parallelstresse (83′, 1962), by Ferdinand Khittl, We the People (1′, 2004), by Ben Rivers, and Market Street (5′, 2005), by Tomonari Nishikawa .
 As you can see, there has been an abundance of miniatures this season.
 This has been the year of the miniatures.
+For its part, “C O N T R A” (April 7, 2018) and “Pertinencia” (April 15, 2018), by Miguel A. Sislian Suez and Rodolfo Muñoz, respectively, demonstrate the breadth of the spectrum of actions developed in the framework of collaboration with the Master in Photography, Art and Technical of the Polytechnic University of Valencia.

 The “conversa(c)tion” in La Posta organized by FICAE International Festival of Short Films and Art on Diseases, in which reference was made to the workshop held within the framework of the exhibition “Bodies in Fight”, adopts the same strategy that we are following here.
 From everything that happened in that exhibition held at Las Naves Innovation Center, the focus of attention is placed on one of the activities that take place within the framework of it, and it is placed in the foreground giving an account of the experience that occurred in the workshop.
 That experience was transmitted in La Posta by Anaïs Florin, who participated in that workshop.
 In this workshop, we interacted with those who in another format would have been public, now participating in an understanding of the disease as something that is not exclusively medical, but also affects emotional, relational and social factors that come into play when we get sick.
 In this way, the patient goes from being a passive subject, a “patient”, to an active subject, with the capacity to intervene on the course of his illness and at the same time on the course of his life.
 By this procedure a perfect integration between objectives and the way to apply them is achieved.

-For its part, “C O N T R A” (April 7, 2018), “Relevance” (April 15, 2018) and “The Poison” (June 7-10, 2018), by Miguel A. Sislian Suez, Rodolfo Muñoz and Mar Reykjavik, respectively (all the information on this website), come to reaffirm the space of La Posta as a meeting point.
-Never before, with such proximity, the public had “finished” the art-works.
+Works like “The Poison” (June 7-10, 2018), from Mar Reykjavik (all the information on this website), come to reaffirm the space of La Posta as a meeting point.
+Never before, with such proximity, the public had “finished” the art-work.

 Finally, referring now to our outreach work in social networks (since not all of La Posta’s activity takes place exclusively at its headquarters in Calle Pintor Fillol, 2, in Valencia, but it also pays great attention to the dissemination of activities on social networks, so that the public can participate from them from a distance; and there are also content that are developed specifically for the internet), we want to put the focus on the post published on Facebook about “Gordon Matta-Clark, Jacob’s Ladder in Documenta 6″, an example also of how small the essence of this season has been.